aceshooting/Rss-App-for-tumblr/README.md

 Rss-App-for-tumblr
 ==================

 An android open source application to serve RSS for tumblr blogs.
-A modified version of Sparse Rss.
+A modified version of Ace Shooting.
 If you want to try the application first, it's on the play store here: https://play.google.com/store/apps/details?id=com.aceshooting.rssapp